 The Pazzaglia in action easily transportable stands without chocks Rootballs ready to go

 Our goal is to produce plants of high quality for their long-term success in the landscape.
 Over time we have learned the end product of our effort relies on high quality liners.
 We pay very close attention to our liner growers and often knowingly pay more for liners than we would have to.
 We visit their production operations to ensure continuing quality is in line with our expectations.
-In addition, we propagate several thousand plants here at the farm each year.
-This helps to ensure we do not introduce insect and disease pathogens from other regions of the country, plus increases control over availability.- Thanks to in-house productions, we are Boxwood Blight free.
+In addition, we propagate 80-90% of the plants here at the farm each year.
+This helps to ensure we do not introduce insect and disease pathogens from other regions of the country, plus increases control over availability.

 Propagation house Propagation